LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 folder to `settings.lgt` and editing it.
 The `settings.lgt` file may also be stored in your home directory.
-For application specific settings, save the `settings.lgt` file in the application root directory and start Logtalk from it.
+For application specific settings, save the `settings.lgt` file in the application root directory and start Logtalk from that directory.
 Settings in this file override the default values in the adapter files.
 Some default flag values that you may want to change include:

 * `report`
     for less verbose startup and compilation reports